Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         and DRM systems
      2. The trackFragmentDecodeTime box [=tfdt=] box MUST be present for each fragment posted.
-     3. The ISOBMFF media fragment duration SHOULD be constant, the duration MAY fluctuate to compensate for non-integer frame rates.
+     3. The ISOBMFF media fragment durations SHOULD be constant, the duration MAY fluctuate to compensate for non-integer frame rates.
 By choosing an appropriate timescale (a multiple of the frame rate is recommended)